 Students, staff, faculty and community borrowers are issued library accounts without a fee.
 A validated Evergreen ID also serves as a library card.
 For non Evergreen patrons a photo ID and proof of current address are required to register for a library account.
 If a person is under age 18 and not an Evergreen student, then a parent or guardian must sign the application before a library card will be issued.
-Community borrowers have access to library materials that check out for an academic quarter.
+Community borrowers have access to library materials that check out for an academic quarter (this includes the Main Stacks, Curriculum Room, Children's Collection, audio collection, and maps).
+Films are not available for check out but may be viewed in the library.
 Print a library card application, complete it, and take it (along with current photo ID with mailing address) to the Evergreen Library Circulation Desk.

 Patrons are responsible for reporting changes in address.
 This may be done by speaking with the Circulation staff or updating your account online by going to "view your account" on the main Library Catalog page.
 This will ensure that your library account remains current.

 Lost or stolen library cards must be reported immediately.
 Patrons are responsible for all use of their library cards/accounts, with or without their consent.
 Replacement cards are issued without a fee.

 Materials from the MAIN COLLECTION are due on the last day of the academic quarter.
 Due dates for other materials such as: Evergreen films, Interlibrary Loan/ILLiad and Summit have shorter loan periods.
 Due dates will be clearly marked on each item.